OVERVIEW

 Employee or partner?

-One of the most common questions around adding your spouse into your solo 401k is if they need to be a W-2 employee in order to qualify.
+One of the most common questions around adding your spouse into your solo 401k is if they need to be a W-2 employee or a partner in order to be eligible.

 The short answer is that it doesn’t matter if they’re a W-2 employee or a partner in your business.
 In both situations, you and your spouse can both contribute to a solo 401k.
-However, note that they must earn compensation from the business.
-They cannot just be listed as an owner, but not actively work in the business.
+However, note that they must earn compensation from the business and can only contribute to the plan what they earn each year.

-The long answer is that how they contribute depends on what type of business structure you operate as.
+The longer answer is that whether they’re added as a W-2 employee or a partner largly depends on what type of business structure you operate as.

 What business structures are allowed?